-High-Altitude Water Cherenkov Observatory
+High-altitude Water Cherenkov Observatory

-(HAWC, High-Altitude Water Cherenkov Experiment)
+(HAWC, High-altitude Water Cherenkov Experiment)

-(gamma ray telescope using Cherenkov radiation)
+(New Mexico gamma ray telescope using Cherenkov radiation)

-The High-Altitude Water Cherenkov Observatory
+The High-altitude Water Cherenkov Observatory

-(or High-Altitude Water Cherenkov Experiment, abbreviated HAWC)
+(or High-altitude Water Cherenkov Experiment, abbreviated HAWC)

 located at 4100 meters' altitude,